Burningstone91/smart-home-setup/README.md

 This way you can view the ZigBee mesh through VNC on port 5900 and with the password you set in DECONZ_VNC_PASSWORD.
 The Web Portal (Phoscon) and the REST API (which will be used to connect to Home Assistant) are available under port 8080.

 ### Configure deCONZ integration in Home Assistant
 In Home Assistant on the sidebar click on "Configuration" then on "Integrations".
-Click on the orange plus in the bottom right corner, search for "deconz" and click on it.
+Click on "+ ADD INTEGRATION" in the bottom right corner, search for "deconz" and click on it.
 Choose "Manually define gateway".
 Enter the ip of the Pi in the field "host" and in the field port enter "8080".
 Hit "Submit".